-Flats & Apartments for rent in Tokyo Japan
+Flats and Apartments for rent in Tokyo Japan

 Tokyo is the world’s largest city, the sprawling metropolis is home to over 13 million people, incredible food and advanced technology.
 Expats choosing to move to a monthly apartment in Tokyo should be aware of the very fast pace of life and the importance of work in the social structure of the city.
 With 23 different districts of the city, Tokyo’s diversity and size accommodates many different types of people with different priorities when it comes to housing.
 Tokyo apartments are generally small by European standards, and expensive, even by European standards too.
 Tokyo apartments for rent are some of the most expensive in Asia due to the high demand and limited space inside the city center.
 The mega city hold so many people yet is not a massive city by area, thus developers decided to build upwards to house the city’s population.